It has been a while since you went to see your Mom and I haven’t heard from you, so I thought I would drop you a line.

 I’ve talked to some of your friends and they all miss you so much.
 They have been looking out for your old pop.
 You sure had some good friends.

 Do you remember the night before you left?
-We sat on the couch and you told me you loved me and you were sorry that you had misjudged me.
+We sat together on the couch.
+You told me you loved me and you were sorry that you had misjudged me.
 Those words meant a lot to me and I appreciate you saying that.
 I still have many questions about things I will probably never understand.
 You asked me not to judge you, but I believe judging is not up to me.
 I believe only God can judge people.
 You told me that you were glad I was sitting on the couch with you.
 I am grateful for those words and relive that time over and over.
 It was the most precious time of my life.
 There was nowhere else I would have rather been than where I was that night.

 It was such a loving gesture for you to hold my hand and tell me you loved me.
 I love you too, my man, and miss you more than you’ll ever know.